OnlinePG: Online Open-Vocabulary Panoptic Mapping with 3D Gaussian Splatting¶

 TL;DR¶

-This paper proposes OnlinePG, the first online open-vocabulary panoptic mapping system built upon 3DGS.
-It adopts a local-to-global paradigm: within a sliding window, a multi-cue clustering graph (geometric overlap + semantic similarity + view consensus) constructs locally consistent 3D instances, which are then incrementally merged into a global map via bidirectional bipartite matching.
-OnlinePG achieves state-of-the-art semantic and panoptic segmentation among online methods, surpassing OnlineAnySeg by +17.2 mIoU on ScanNet (48.48), while running at 10–18 FPS.
+Ours proposes OnlinePG, the first online open-vocabulary panoptic mapping system based on 3DGS.
+By employing a local-to-global paradigm—constructing locally consistent 3D instances within a sliding window via a multi-cue clustering graph (geometric overlap, semantic similarity, and view consensus), and incrementally fusing them into a global map through bidirectional bipartite matching—it achieves state-of-the-art semantic and panoptic segmentation performance among online methods.
+On ScanNet, it achieves a mIoU of 48.48 (surpassing OnlineAnySeg by +17.2) with a real-time efficiency of 10-18 FPS.

 Background & Motivation¶

-Limitations of Prior Work: - (a) Offline Constraint: Most methods (PanoGS, LangSplat, OpenGaussian) require pre-collected complete data and global optimization, making them unsuitable for real-time robotic tasks. - (b) Lack of Instance-Level Understanding: The online method O2V-Mapping provides only semantic segmentation without distinguishing individual instances of the same class. - (c) 2D Segmentation Noise: 2D segmentations from VLMs are inconsistent across views (over- and under-segmentation), and direct lifting to 3D leads to noise accumulation. - (d) Slow Contrastive Learning Convergence: Offline methods (InstanceGaussian, PanoGS) rely on slowly converging contrastive feature learning for instance clustering, which is unsuitable for online systems.
+Limitations of Prior Work: - (a) Offline Constraints: Most methods (PanoGS, LangSplat, OpenGaussian) require pre-collected complete data and global optimization, making them unsuitable for real-time robotic tasks. - (b) Lack of Instance-level Understanding: Online methods like O2V-Mapping only provide semantic segmentation and cannot distinguish different instances of the same class. - (c) 2D Segmentation Noise: 2D segmentations produced by VLMs are inconsistent across multiple views (over-segmentation or under-segmentation), leading to noise accumulation when lifted to 3D. - (d) Slow Convergence of Contrastive Learning: Offline methods (InstanceGaussian, PanoGS) rely on slow-converging contrastive feature learning for instance clustering, which is inappropriate for online systems.

-Key Challenge: 2D VLM segmentation results are inconsistent across views (over/under-segmentation), and direct 3D lifting produces noisy instances.
-The core challenge is obtaining 3D-consistent panoptic instances and semantics under online streaming input.
+Key Challenge: 2D VLM segmentation results are inconsistent across views, leading to noisy 3D instances.
+The core problem is how to obtain 3D-consistent panoptic instances and semantics under online streaming input.

-Goal: (1) Online panoptic (instance + semantic) mapping; (2) deriving consistent 3D instances from noisy 2D segmentations; (3) open-vocabulary querying.
+Goal: (1) Online panoptic (instance + semantic) mapping; (2) Consistently extracting 3D instances from noisy 2D segmentations; (3) Open-vocabulary querying.

-Key Insight: Resolve 2D inconsistencies locally within a sliding window via multi-cue clustering, then incrementally merge into a global map.
+Key Insight: Resolve 2D inconsistencies locally within a sliding window through multi-cue clustering before performing incremental fusion into the global map.

-Core Idea: A local-to-global paradigm — multi-cue segment clustering within a sliding window → locally consistent instances → bidirectional bipartite matching → globally consistent panoptic map.
+Core Idea: Local-to-global paradigm—multi-cue segment clustering within a sliding window \(\rightarrow\) locally consistent instances \(\rightarrow\) bidirectional bipartite matching \(\rightarrow\) globally consistent panoptic map.

 Method¶